JesseTG/melonds-ds/README.md

 However, some features require original Nintendo DS or DSi BIOS system files:

 - Game Boy Advance connectivity requires native Nintendo DS BIOS and firmware.
-- DSi mode requires native Nintendo DS _and_ DSi BIOS, firmware, and NAND files.
+- DSi mode requires native Nintendo DS _and_ DSi BIOS images, DSi firmware, and a DSi NAND image.

 You can place your system files in RetroArch's `system` directory or in a subdirectory named `melonDS DS`.